SemanticComputing/semparl-data-transformation/README.md

 **Step 1: Form a CSV from from XML**

 The XML source data is quick to retrieve so it is gathered in the transformation process by the way of requests to Avoin eduskunta API.
 The API returns each plenary session in separate JSON-wrapped XML.
 The speeches are again gathered to one CSV, one parliamentary session per file, one speech per row.
+Speaker information is further enriched after this step.

 **Step 2: Create XML and RDF from CSV**